marklogic-community/hands-on-data-modeling/unit-00/README.md

 # Load As-Is

-In this unit we want to load the following datasets...
+In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump.

 - ../data/EmployeeTables
 - ../data/EmployeeImages